atulX7/ChatBot/README.md

    ```

 4. **Download Language Models and Data**:
-- Refer to the Langchain documentation for instructions on downloading and setting up the language model and vector store.
+- Refer to the Langchain documentation for instructions on downloading and setting up the language model and vector store from the code file.

 5. **Configure Paths and Settings**:
 - Set `DB_FAISS_PATH` and other configurations as required for your project.